hqlco/hqlco/README.md

 **hqlco/hqlco** is a great math and programer.
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Anticepu_club
+- 🔭 I’m currently working on Anticepu_club and edukasimtk
 - 🌱 I’m currently learning on ITS
 - 💬 Ask me about math,CTF,CP
 - 📫 How to reach me: haqqylco@gmail.com